2024 Sambhal violence: Events

 The Shahi Jama Masjid, located in Sambhal, has been at the center of dispute following claims that it was constructed on the ruins of a Shri Hari temple allegedly demolished by the Mughal ruler Babur in the early 16th century.
-In response to a petition filed by a group of Hindu plaintiffs, led by lawyer Hari Shankar Jain and Hindu seer Mahant Rishiraj Giri, as part of a civil suit claiming right for access into the mosque. the Sambhal civil court ordered a survey of the mosque premises.
+In response to a petition filed by a group of Hindu plaintiffs, led by lawyer Hari Shankar Jain, Vishnu Shankar Jain and Hindu seer Mahant Rishiraj Giri, as part of a civil suit claiming right for access into the mosque. the Sambhal civil court ordered a survey of the mosque premises.
 The survey was conducted under the supervision of an advocate commissioner, district magistrate, and police.
 The survey aimed to investigate claims that the mosque was built over a demolished Hindu temple.

 The ASI submitted a response in the court, and raised concerns that unauthorized changes to the mosque's structure by the management committee are unlawful and should be restricted.

 The mosque is a protected monument, designated as such under the Ancient Monuments Protection Act, 1904, where worship is not allowed to preserve its historical integrity.
 The Hindu side's lawyer claimed that confusion over the routine draining of an ablution tank during the survey sparked tensions, leading to the belief among those gathered outside that excavation was taking place.

 The opposition MPs have made allegations that some people accompanying the court-appointed survey commission at the mosque chanted “Jai Shri Ram” to provoke Muslims, in the presence of senior police and district officials, with a video of the incident posted by Akhilesh Yadav.
 Opposition MPs in Uttar Pradesh claimed police highhandedness contributed to the mob violence, which claimed five lives, and called for the Supreme Court to investigate the administration’s role.

 While the state Chief Minister Yogi Adityanath said in the state assembly that the survey was conducted peacefully for the first two days but "provocative speech" during Friday prayers spoiled the atmosphere and led to violence.